-Van Bronckhorst deserves chance to reignite Rangers
+'Van Bronckhorst deserves chance to reignite Rangers'

 Van Bronckhorst took Rangers to the Europa League final just a few months ago with his tactical awareness.
 He's a good coach.
 You don't lose that because you're on a poor run.

 He needs time to take stock and just calm it all down.
 In Scotland we get caught up the hype, especially the Old Firm.
 Fans can shout "Gio out" on Twitter or have a go at players.
-I'm not saying keep him because there's a question mark over who to bring in.
+I'm not saying to keep him only because there's a question mark over who to bring in.
 It doesn't matter.

 I don't think anyone else could catch Celtic on current form.
 You could bring in Sir Alex Ferguson and he's not going to instantly turn around seven points.
-So why not just give Van Bronckhorst time to build?
+So why not just give Van Bronckhorst time to rebuild?

 He deserves the right to put it right.
 Changing now would just mean starting again, like Van Bronckhorst had to do a year ago, where the whole process goes back to stage one.
 That doesn't help Rangers.

-World Cup offering respite?
+World Cup could offer respite

 The World Cup break could bring a chance to break things up, though.
-It does help Rangers take a breath, get players back from injury and get them playing through midfield like they did in the Europa League run - quick passes, one and two-touch moves and driving forward.
+It does help Rangers take a breath, get players back from injury and get them playing through midfield as they did in the Europa League run - quick passes, one and two-touch moves and driving forward.

-As soon as they come up against a low block like they did against St Johnstone, it becomes slow and laboured.
+As soon as they come up against a low block as they did against St Johnstone, it becomes slow and laboured.
 Look at St Johnstone's first goal.
 Jason Brown just gets the ball out his feet and smashes it.
 I don't think Rangers did that until the second half.
 They may have had 20-odd shots, but they were nothing.

 While the World Cup may help, I'm not sure a January transfer window is going to be some beacon of light on the horizon.
 They had a window in the summer and they've not got better.

-There's been no replacement for Joe Aribo or Calvin Bassey.
+There have been no replacements for Joe Aribo or Calvin Bassey.
 Bassey came on to a game in the Europa League run, but Aribo is the huge miss.
 He's the one who would find a pass, a cross, create a bit of magic when Rangers needed it.

-Malik Tillman has come in but, there's moments when he's just walking about the pitch.
+Malik Tillman has come in but there are moments when he's just walking about the pitch.
 That's not acceptable.
 I'm not blaming it all on him, of course, he's just a young kid.
 But I don't see how the last window will offer encouragement for the next one, despite the odd exception.

 In attack, new signing Antonio Colak has been fantastic.
 He scores goals, but he's not an Alfredo Morelos at his peak.
 He needs support and supply.
 Morelos at the top of his game used to go and make things happen for himself.